Hog Prices Faded on Wednesday

+July pork exports were 504.7 million lbs after converting Census data.
+That was up 4.2% from last year but dropped 13.6% from June.

-Pork cutout futures ended the day in similar fashion with 47 to 95 cent losses after the October contract’s $1.20 drop.
+Pork cutout futures ended Wednesday in similar fashion to the hogs, with 47 to 95 cent losses after the October contract’s $1.20 drop.
 USDA’s National Pork Carcass Cutout Value was 54 cents lower to $98.33 on Wednesday afternoon.
 USDA estimated the week’s FI hog slaughter at 952k head for the week through Wednesday.
 That is 24k head behind the same week last year.

 Oct 23 Hogs closed at $81.875, down $1.300,